BestTimesToVisit.com Logo

 activity

-Ascend to the summit of Mauna Kea, one of the best places on Earth for astronomical observation.
-Visit the Visitor Information Station for free stargazing programs (check their schedule), or join a guided tour to the summit for unparalleled views of the cosmos.
-Dress in warm layers, as the altitude is significant.
+Ascend to the summit of this dormant volcano, one of the best places on Earth for astronomical observation, where world-class observatories pierce the sky.
+Visit the Visitor Information Station for free stargazing programs (check their schedule), or book a guided tour for an unforgettable celestial journey above the clouds.

 Planning your Big Island, Hawaii, USA adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.